armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-57.md

 ---

 Fix to cache namespaces independent of the `kubesvc.runtime.defaults.onlySpinnakerManaged` property value.
-This change allows the agent to recieve all Clouddriver accounts, mapped by namespace.
+This change allows agent plugin to retrieve all connected accounts using the `GET /credentials` endpoint.